-Free Spay/Neuter in 22 San Antonio Zip Codes is back!
+Free Spay Neuter in 23 San Antonio Zip Codes

-The City of San Antonio’s Animal Care Services‘ FREE spay neuter grant was funded again for the 2016-2017 fiscal year.
+The City of San Antonio’s Animal Care Services‘ FREE spay neuter grant for fiscal year 2017-2018 is ongoing.
 This FREE program is extremely popular so don’t wait to make an appointment.
-Funds run out quickly!
+Funds run out quickly.

 Call 210-735-1004 to make an appointment at Pet Shotz (across from the Zoo in Brackenridge Park).

 Feral or community cats not socialized to people must be in humane traps, not in pet carriers.
 Tips for trapping feral cats are on our website.
 A cat’s left ear will be “tipped” to show that they have been sterilized.
 If you are in our King William and Lavaca service area, we can loan you humane traps and help with trapping and transportation.
-If you live in any of the zip codes above and need to borrow a humane trap(s) to catch feral cats, Animal Care Services will loan you a free humane trap.
-Details are under “Available Resources” section on the Outdoor Cats and TNR page of ACS’ website.
+All San Antonio city residents can borrow humane trap(s) to catch feral cats from Animal Care Services.
+The current details are under “Available Resources” section on the Outdoor Cats and TNR page of ACS’ website.